 Through community outreach, City Council developed seven strategic goals to achieve the vision that Saskatoon citizens said they want.
 Learn more on the 2013-2023 Strategic Plan, and stay tuned as we launch the plans for reaching each goal.

 Saskatoon is changing.
 It is how we manage change that is important.
 Growing Forward!
-Shaping Saskatoon is a public planning iniative to develop a Growth Plan to Half a Million that will help guide future infrastructure investments so residents will have more choices for how they live and move around the city as Saskatoon grows.
+Shaping Saskatoon was a public planning initiatve to develop the Growth Plan to Half a Million (Growth Plan).